-If your property is assessed at $300k but the CURRENT market value is $150k, your taxes go from approximately $7,500 down to approximately $3,750.
-That’s half, and in this case it’s about $3,750/year savings.
+If your property is assessed at $500k but the CURRENT market value is $450k, your taxes go from approximately $9,500 down to approximately $8,340.
+That’s $1,160/year savings.
 At Property Tax Managers our goal is to save you money you might not have even known about.

 Will counties be raising taxes?

 We believe YES, counties will be raising the tax rate.
 That is why every dollar of assessment means money in or out of your pocket.
 The counties, cities, and school districts need money to operate on and they get that money from property owners.
-With lower values the natural response will be to increase the rate to offset the loss in revenue.
+Even with increased values the demand for funds is high so the various taxing jurisdictions have been hesitant to lower rates.

 Why is filing an appeal in a timely manner so important?

-Once you receive the Notice of Appraised Value from your county’s property appraisers office (usually sometime in early April), you only have until the end of May to file a property tax appeal.
+Once you receive the Notice of Appraised Value from your county’s property appraisers office (usually sometime in mid-April), you only have until May 15th to file a property tax appeal.
 It’s important that you file that appeal within the timeline set forth by the county rules and regulations.
 If those procedures are not strictly followed, and evidence is not presented within a timely manner in accordance with the rules set by your county’s Central Appraisal District (CAD), you will not have a successful property tax appeal.
 As a result, we will not be able to get you a reduced assessed value and your property taxes will be higher.

 Is there a fee involved for filing binding arbitration?

 Yes.
-Effective January 1, 2010 there are two levels of binding arbitration.
-The bad news is that the fee ranges from $250 to $500.
-The good news is that if you prevail you get back all but 10%.
-The appeal for binding arbitration may only address market value for real estate.
-You will need Form AP-219 and a money order or a check issued and guaranteed by a banking institution in the amount of $500 for full arbitration or $250 for Expedited Arbitration made payable to the Comptroller of Public Accounts.
+Effective September 1, 2015 there are several levels of binding arbitration.
+The bad news is that the fee ranges from $450 to $1,550 depending upon the ARB property value.
+The good news is that if you prevail you get back all but a $50.00 administrative fee.
+You will need Form AP-219 and a money order or a check issued and guaranteed by a banking institution in the proper amount made payable to the Comptroller of Public Accounts.
 The completed form and funds must be delivered to the county appraisal district within 45 days of the receipt of the ARB order.
-Regardless of the outcome, 10% is retained by the Comptroller’s office for administrative costs.
-If the property owner wins the dispute, the owner is refunded the balance of $450 or $225.
-If the arbitrator’s assigned value is not nearer to the owner’s opinion of value than the appraisal district’s value, the arbitrator is paid from the property owner’s deposit or $450 or $225.
+Regardless of the outcome, $50 is retained by the Comptroller’s office for administrative costs.
+If the property owner wins the dispute, the owner is refunded the balance.
+If the arbitrator’s assigned value is not nearer to the owner’s opinion of value than the appraisal district’s value, the arbitrator is paid from the property owner’s deposit.

 What appraisal disputes do not qualify for arbitration?